 Differences Between Sole Proprietorship and Partnership

-The differences between sole proprietorship and partnership highlight their unique characteristics, which affect liability, management, and profit distribution.
+The distinctions made by these foundations between sole proprietorship and partnership constitute unique features that affect liability, management, and sharing of profits.
 While a sole proprietorship provides full control and profit entitlement, a partnership distributes these elements among multiple owners.

 Ownership | Owned by a single individual | Owned by two or more individuals |